ethansheridansmith/Personal-Portfolio/README.md

 # Personal-Portfolio
-This is a portfolio page so that i can kick myself into gear and finally learn fullstack
+This is a portfolio page so that i can kick myself into gear and finally learn fullstack To view the page as it currently is, look here -> https://ethansheridansmith.github.io/Personal-Portfolio/
 ## Features

 - Showcases my projects and skills